ath32/ASCs/README.md

 Python scripts:

 Python scripts are categorised 1-11 as follows.
-A spreadsheet with more detailed script information can be found inside the '0_Python_scripts' folder.
+A spreadsheet with more detailed script information (Python and R) can be found in the document 'Scripts_Explained'.

 - 1 - Filtering and obtaining FASTA files
 - 2 - Dinucleotide-controlled simulation experiment